 Ready to grow?
 Let’s get after it!

 One of the most exciting elements of the new and growing cannabis industry is that we can build it right from the ground up.
 Around the country, more and more companies are seeking sustainable solutions to ensure a more responsible, competitive, and green future in the marijuana industry.
-Continue reading “Cannabis Industry Invests In Green From The Ground Up”
+Continue reading “Cannabis Energy: Investing In Green From The Ground Up”

 Congress just opened the started gates for the cannabis industry.
 For years, cannabis businesses have largely relied on private funding and investing to grow their business.
 The lack of protection for banks severely stymied growth; those days are over.
 Continue reading “SAFE Banking Bill Moves Through House”

 The cannabis industry is one of the most intriguing opportunities in the country right now.
 Across the nation, more states are legalizing cannabis than ever before, giving producers a “green light” to go big.
 But in the race to scale up comes the hurdle of overcoming the big energy demands of indoor production.

 Especially in states like Michigan, indoor production is going to make up a big chunk of the industry’s efforts to meet all-new levels of demand.
 With more production comes a larger supply, and prices have dropped accordingly.
 In addition to this new challenge, that extra production means energy costs go up, too.
 Roughly 63% of cannabis production is exclusively indoors, with a further 20% partially indoors, often for specific parts of the growth cycle.